 Assuredly its hope but ends in death.

-Petrarch died in 1374, the day before his 70th birthday.
+Petrarch died in July of 1374, just before his 70th birthday.

 Quote Of The Day

 "There is no lighter burden, nor more agreeable, than a pen.
 Other pleasures fail us or wound, us while they charm, but the pen we take up rejoicing and lay down with satisfaction, for it has the power to advantage not only its lord and master, but many others as well, even though they be far away- sometimes, indeed, though they be not born for thousands of years to come.
 I believe I speak but the strict truth when I claim that as there is none among earthly delights more noble than literature, so there is none so lasting, none gentler, or more faithful; there is none which accompanies its possessor through the vicissitudes of life at so small a cost of effort or anxiety." - Petrarch

 Today's video features tenor Antonio Giuliano singing Franz Liszt's Tre Sonnetti Di Petrarca at a tribute to Pavarotti, accompanied by Kathryn Lewis on piano.
 Enjoy!